- Chair of the Advisory Board, LSE Cities, London School of Economics and Political Science

 Between 1998 and 2001 as Mayor of Bogotá, capital of Colombia with a population of seven million people, Peñalosa profoundly transformed the city, turning it from one with neither bearings, nor self-esteem or hope into an international model for improvements in quality of life, mobility, equity and sustainability and has been awarded important international recognitions such as the Golden Lion of the Venice Biennale or the Stockholm Challenge among others.
 Among his accomplishments were TransMilenio, probably the world’s best bus mass transit system, the 35 kilometer Juan Amarillo greenway, and the 24 kilometer long Porvenir Promenade, a pedestrian and bicycle only thruway.

 At the end of 2009 Peñalosa, together with other three former mayors, re-founded the Green Party in Colombia.
-He is currently the Green Party candidate to Mayor of Bogotá.
+In October 2015 Peñalosa was re-elected Mayor of Bogotá.

 Edgar Pieterse is holder of the DST/NRF South African Research Chair in Urban Policy.
 He directs the African Centre for Cities and is Professor in the School of Architecture, Planning and Geomatics, both at the University of Cape Town.
 He previously served as Special Advisor to the Premier of the Western Cape Provincial Government and directed a number of urban policy think tanks before his stint in government.